willdurand/Negotiation/README.md

 ```

 The `FormatNegotiator` class also provides a `getBestFormat()` method that
-returns the best format given an accept header string, and a set of
+returns the best format given an `Accept` header string and a set of
 preferred/allowed formats:

 ``` php